-National Bank of Greece (NBG) reported a net profit of 20 million euros from continued operations in the first quarter (Q1), reversing the loss of 60 million euros in Q4.
+National Bank of Greece (NBG) reported a net profit of 21 million euros from continued operations in the second quarter (Q2), very slightly improving on net profits of 20 million in Q1.

 Eurobank recorded net profits of 1.1 million euros in the second quarter (Q2) of 2018 compared to profits of 34.5 million in the previous quarter.